gelijergensen/PermutationImportance/README.md

 7. Modification of sklearn api to use Keras model
 8. Construction of selection strategy to use abstract runner method

+Hey, make sure to mention that this only works for Python 2.7 and 3.5+

 ### Update (05 Feb.
 2019):

 The documentation is not yet up-to-date for the current version (1.2.0.0).
 We